The best things to do in Cairns; You cannot miss!

 No matter how novice you’re photography skills are you’ll be able to get some great insta shots and certainly make everyone jealous back home.
 A helicopter ride over the Great Barrier Reef is certainly one of the best things to do in Cairns.

 Daintree Rainforest – The world’s oldest rainforest

-This ecologically unique rainforest is home to the most extensive range of rare plants and animals on earth, and all are found within an area of approximately 1200 square kilometers – the largest chunk of protected tropical rainforest in Australia.
+This ecologically unique rainforest is home to the most extensive range of rare plants and animals on earth, and all are found within an area of approximately 1200 square kilometres – the largest chunk of protected tropical rainforest in Australia.

 There are so many different tours to choose from that you’ll be stuck for choice.
-Go jungle surfing and embark on a voyage of discovery and adventure high amongst the jungle canopy or visit Mossman Gorge and if you’re lucky to spot a rare musky rat kangaroo.
+Go jungle surfing and embark on a voyage of discovery and adventure high amongst the jungle canopy or visit Mossman Gorge and if you’re lucky to spot a rare musky rat-kangaroo.

-Daintree river cruise
+Daintree River cruise

 Why not take a cruise down the Daintree River and look out for the saltwater crocodiles and photograph Daintree’s abundant wildlife up close or visit the Daintree Village where you can have an authentic aborigine’s experience.
-There really is something for every type of traveler and should be on your best things to do in Cairns itinerary.
+There is something for every type of traveller and should be on your best things to do in Cairns itinerary.

 This is one of them Cairns activities that you need to have a camera at the ready!
 You will have some lush photo opportunities throughout the river cruise.

 Jungle Surfing Zipline in Daintree Rainforest